phucvu-nyu/bst236/docs/chapter_appendix/github.md

 ## Getting Started with Github Classroom

-When the class begins, the TA will send out a form asking for your GitHub username.
-Be sure to promptly fill this out.
+Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSevzi4x0q_jwUyWH6euwSLc-B0qOkIFzZiAh1dVVQCnOO3inQ/viewform?usp=sharing) so that we can add your username to this GitHub classroom.

 ### Setting Up Your Repository